johndoe31415/x509sak/README.md

                         Disregard integral checks, such as if gcd(e, phi(n)) == 1 before inverting e.
 Might lead to an unusable key or might fail altogether.
+  --close-q             Use a value for q that is very close to the value of p
+                        so that search starting from sqrt(n) is computationally feasible to factor the modulus.
   -o file, --outfile file
                         Output filename.
 Defaults to broken_rsa.key.
   -f, --force           Overwrite output file if it already exists instead of